 The SKS Raceday is praised both online and on the road for its simplistic design.
 The pump works well, is comfortable (no blisters) and is resistant to wind and weather.
 Especially the latter is ideal for many users.

-Benefit: Works even in the worst conditions thanks to protected pump head.
+Benefit: Works even in the worst conditions thanks to the protected pump head.

 Disadvantage: The pump is only suitable for Presta valves.